Crowdsource student hangouts

 The variables available may differ depending on your study area.

-15. For the result layer, enter Enrich Population, add your name or initials, and click Run Analysis.
+19. For the Output Name, enter Enrich Population, add your name or initials, and click Run Analysis.

 The new layer is added to your map.